 Structurally, this rhyolite sequence and associated massive sulfide mineralization has been deformed into an asymmetric, moderately southwest plunging anticlinal fold characterized by a gently dipping north limb, and a steeply dipping and sheared south limb.
 Folding has produced an axial planar schistosity and faulting has offset lithologies and created zones of weakness for younger intrusive rocks.

 Altered host rocks form assemblages of quartz – sericite – pyrite throughout an extensive area surrounding the known mineralization.
 The degree and extent of this alteration is evidence for a large and long-lived hydrothermal system and suggests the potential for additional mineralization in the area.

 To date, Aquila has completed over 500 diamond drill holes

 Early in 2001, zinc-rich massive sulfide mineralization was intersected in a water well.
 Follow-up drill testing of a geophysical anomaly resulted in the discovery of the massive sulfide deposit.
-To date, Aquila has completed over 500 diamond drill holes and has drilled over 120,000 meters in which polymetallic ore mineralization has been intersected to a depth of approximately 700 meters.
+To date, Aquila has completed over 500 diamond drill holes and has drilled over 125,000 meters in which polymetallic ore mineralization has been intersected from the surface to depths exceeding 700 meters.